JerwuQu/mcstatusc/README.md

 I supplied a `PKGBUILD` in this repo for now.
 If this ever gets more than 0 users, I'll try to throw it onto the AUR.

 ## Windows
-A binary is built for each commit [on AppVeyor](https://ci.appveyor.com/project/JerwuQu/mcstatusc/build/artifacts).
+A binary is built for each commit by [Github Actions](https://github.com/JerwuQu/mcstatusc/actions?query=is%3Asuccess+branch%3Amaster).

 ## Others
 Build it.
 See below.